spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-cloudtest.md

 <br/>
 ### Invite your friends

-1. To invite other players to this game, head back to the Deployment Overview page in your [Console](https://console.improbable.io), and select the **Share button**.
+1. To invite other players to this game, head back to the Deployment Overview page in your [Console](https://console.improbable.io), and select the **Share** button.
 2. Share the generated link with your friends!

 When you’re done shooting your friends, you can click the **Stop** button in the [Console](https://console.improbable.io) to halt your deployment.